thilinamb/flume-ng-kafka-sink/README.md

 - public String extractTopic(Event event, Context context);
 - public String transformMessage(Event event, Context context);

-The class 'com.thilinamb.flume.sink.example.SimpleMessagePreprocessor' is an example implementation of a preprocessor.
+The class 'com.thilinamb.flume.sink.example.SimpleMessagePreprocessor' inside the 'example' module is an example implementation of a preprocessor.

 After implementing the preprocessor, compile it into a jar and add into the Flume classpath with the rest of the jars and configure the 'preprocessor' parameter with its fully qualified classname.
 For instance;